-One of the innovations of the programme was the creation of Women's Development Forums that allowed women's participation in funding decisions by local government and provided a venue for women to share on health of a new water system or clinic may not be immediately apparent.
+50. But accurately measuring changes in lives, especially over time, would require additional efforts to establish baselines at the beginnings of projects, as well as closer monitoring.
+There are also the challenges of attribution - of proving that any measurable improvement in a person's life came about as a direct result of a given capital investment (as opposed to something else) - as well as of time frame.
+The impact on health of a new water system or clinic may not be immediately apparent.
 UNCDF is nonetheless currently exploring how it can cost effectively meet Millennium Development Goal measurement challenges.
-Since almost all UNCDF work is now done as part of joint programmes with UNDP and the wider United Nations system, strengthening the involvement of UNCDF in UNDP outcome evaluations and Assessments of Development Results (ADRs) will yield additional evidence of the UNCDF contribution to development outcomes.
+Since almost all UNCDF work is now done as part of joint programmes with UNDP and the wider United Nations system, strengthening the involvement of UNCDF in UNDP outcome evaluations and Assessments of Development Results will yield additional evidence of the UNCDF contribution to development outcomes.